There is one primary reason that people become clients of Student Loan Tutor: we save them more money than if they do it themselves.

 We charge a flat fee for service.
 Again, it only makes sense to hire Student Loan Tutor to manage your student loans if it saves you a considerable amount of money, both immediately and over the life of the loan.

-If you decide to move forward, that $50 applies to our total flat fee for service.
-Our fees range from $750 to $1200, depending on your situation.
+If you decide to move forward, that $100 applies to our total flat fee for service.
+Our fees range from $750 to $1200 for the first year, depending on your situation.

 If you are not in default on your loans, our fees are $950 or less.